-When you’re interviewing for a customer service position it’s likely that you will be asked questions about dealing with difficult customers.
-Customer service representatives have a diverse job that requires them to possess a couple of important skills to be able to deal with different types of customers, including difficult ones.
+When interviewing for a customer service position, you will likely be asked questions about dealing with a difficult customer.
+Customer service representatives have a diverse job that requires them to possess a couple of essential skills to deal with different types of customers, including difficult ones.
 For employers, it’s important to have the right people in the customer service departments.
-The sole reason for this is the impact of customers on the growth of a company.
+The sole reason for this is the impact of customers on a company’s growth.

-Customer service representatives are the first point of contact and are, therefore, the face of the company.
-They are the ones who can drive loyalty, customer retention, and also acquisition.
+Customer service representatives are the first point of contact and, therefore, the face of the company.
+They are the ones who can drive loyalty, customer retention, and acquisition.
 Employers value engaged and productive team members when it comes to customer service.
-Therefore, interviewers will ask different kinds of interview questions to find and hire top customer service talents.
+Therefore, interviewers will ask different kinds of questions to find and hire top customer service talents.

 Example customer service questions:

-In this blog, questions about dealing with difficult customers are discussed, and you can find out how you should answer them.
+This blog discusses questions about dealing with difficult customers, and you can find out how to answer them.
 If you want to learn more about customer service questions and answers, check our customer service Q&A page.
 Also, read more about frequently asked job interview questions here and check our job interview preparation checklist.

 Other Ways Interviewers Ask About Your Experience Dealing With Difficult Customers

-The interview question ‘how did you deal with a difficult customer to come to a successful resolution‘ belongs to the behavioral category of interview questions.
-But interviewers can also ask you the same question in a different way.
+The interview question ‘How did you deal with a difficult customer to come to a successful resolution?’ belongs to the behavioral category of interview questions.
+However, interviewers can also ask you the same question differently.

 The interviewer may ask this conflict-related question in plenty of variations.
 A couple of them are listed below:

-• Give us an example where you solved a complicated problem at work.
+- Give us an example of how you solved a complicated problem at work.

-• Can you tell us about a situation from your past experiences when you made a certain mistake and what you did to fix that?
+- Can you describe a situation in your past experiences when you made a certain mistake and what you did to fix that?

-• Tell us about a time you had difficulty assisting a customer to understand what you were telling them. how did you handle this, what was the outcome?
+- Tell us about a time you had difficulty helping a customer understand what you were telling them.
+How did you handle this, and what was the outcome?

 These questions are closely related to adaptability job interview questions.